 Wooden floors

-It’s best not to use vinegar for cleaning molds and mildews on wooden floors.
+It’s best not to use vinegar for cleaning molds and mildew on wooden floors.
 Vinegar can damage the protective finish of waxed wood surfaces.
-Constant use of vinegar on wooden floors will break their shine, cause swelling, and leave a dry appearance.
+Constant use of vinegar on wooden floors will dull their shine, cause swelling, and leave a dry appearance.

 Conclusion

-Now you know that cleaning vinegar can kill molds and mildews.
-On top of everything, it’s natural, environmental-friendly, and effective on different surfaces at home.
+Now you know that cleaning vinegar is natural, environmentally friendly, and effective for killing molds and mildew.
 Most importantly, it’s affordable, so you won’t have to break the bank to keep your humble home mold and fungus-free!